Did you know that 90% of startups fail before they achieve success?

 Once you get a response, you can continue the conversation, knowing that he has already expressed interest in what you have to offer.

-Some startups have found success engaging their prospects on social media – by identifying people who fit your customer profile.
-You can reach out to them directly and start a conversation about how your product or service could help them.
+Some startups have successfully engaged their prospects on social media by identifying people who fit their customer profiles.
+You can then contact them directly and discuss how your product or service could help them.

 Over time, you should be able to optimize your campaigns in a way that allows you to engage more people in less time.
 Significantly increasing the potential of how many sales you can make in any given month.